Project Covalent

 The Idea

 I welcome ongoing questions and input into this idea to determine viability and how it needs to evolve.
-Take a look at the Project Xi white paper below and provide feedback / questions through the online form.
+Take a look at the Project Covalent white paper below and provide feedback / questions through the online form.

 Stay tuned for further developments.